The 3 Best Ways on How to Get to Cozumel From Playa del Carmen Explained by a Local Expert

 3. Take a Vehicle Ferry to Cozumel from Playa del Carmen: Another Way on How to Get to Cozumel

-Wondering if you can take your car to Cozumel?
+Are you curious about the possibility of transporting your car to Cozumel?
 There are two ferry companies between Playa del Carmen and Cozumel that take vehicles: Ultramar and Transcaribe.

 For those wondering how to get to Cozumel with your vehicle, this option is perfect.